sinanartun/whois2/README.md

 - ⚡ Fast and lightweight
 - 📝 Includes raw WHOIS data in response
 - 🛡️ Automatic rate limit detection and handling
+- 🔄 Automatic RDAP fallback when WHOIS is rate-limited
 - 🚨 RDAP support and notification when WHOIS is deprecated

 ## Installation